How much is live chat growing in use? Why is it growing? What challenges to do

 "Voice increasingly evolves as an escalation – not a primary – service

 channel.
-Phone use for customer service has steadily decreased and we
+Phone use for customer service has steadily decreased

 predict it will dip even further as customers increasingly adopt digital